t3-oss/create-t3-app/www/src/pages/en/why.md

 ### Prisma

 Prisma is to SQL what TypeScript is to JS.
 It created a developer experience that didn't exist before.
-By generating types from a user-defined schema compatible with [several databases](https://www.prisma.io/docs/concepts/database-connectors), Prisma guarantees type safety the whole way, from your database to your app.
+By generating types from a user-defined schema compatible with [several databases](https://www.prisma.io/docs/concepts/database-connectors), Prisma guarantees end-to-end typesafety from your database to your app.

-While the main selling point of Prisma is its DX, it also provides a whole [suite of tools](https://www.prisma.io/docs/concepts/overview/should-you-use-prisma#-you-want-a-tool-that-holistically-covers-your-database-workflows) making daily interactions with your database easier.
-Notably, the Prisma Client is responsible for querying workflows, making SQL so easy you'll barely notice you're using it, and the Prisma Studio, a tabular interface to easily manipulate data quickly.
+Prisma provides a whole [suite of tools](https://www.prisma.io/docs/concepts/overview/should-you-use-prisma#-you-want-a-tool-that-holistically-covers-your-database-workflows) making daily interactions with your database easier.
+Notably, the Prisma Client is responsible for querying and makes SQL so easy you'll barely notice you're using it, and Prisma Studio is a convenient GUI for your database that lets you read and manipulate your data quickly without having to write code.

 ### Tailwind CSS

-Tailwind generates the CSS you should create by hand, without leaving your JSX and is generally faster to write.
+Tailwind feels like "zen-mode CSS".

-By providing building blocks in the form of good default colors, spaces, and others, Tailwind makes creating something good-looking easier; while not getting in the way when you're building something beautiful and unique.
+By providing building blocks in the form of good default colors, spacing, and other primitives, Tailwind makes it easy to create a good-looking app.
+And unlike component libraries, it does not hold you back when you want to take your app to the next level and create something beautiful and unique.

 Additionally, with its inline-like approach, Tailwind encourages you to style without worrying about naming classes, organizing files, or any other issue not directly tied to the problem you're trying to solve.
-Because of this, it's not rare to see Tailwind described as "zen-mode CSS".

 ### NextAuth.js

-For when you want an authentication system in your NextJS application, NextAuth.js is a perfect solution to bring in the complexity of security without the hassle of having to build it yourself.
-It comes with an extensive list of providers to quickly add OAuth authentication, as well as a database adapter system to allow you to use your own database of choice.
+When you want an authentication system in your NextJS application, NextAuth.js is an excellent solution to bring in the complexity of security without the hassle of having to build it yourself.
+It comes with an extensive list of providers to quickly add OAuth authentication, and provides adapters for many databases and ORMs.